duyet/grant-rs/README.md

 - [ ] Apply show more detail about diff changes
 - [ ] Inspect show more detail about user privileges
 - [ ] Command to rotate passwords
+- [ ] Suport DROP users that not in the configuration (it's not safe to do it for now)

 # LICENSE